 HOT BACON SPINACH DIP RECIPE

 If you’re looking for a go-to dip, this is your recipe!
 I make this for tailgating and parties and there is never any left.
-The secret is the trifecta of creaminess from the sour cream, cream cheese, and mayonnaise.
+The secret is the trifecta of creaminess from the sour cream,

 - Mayonnaise adds silkiness and great flavor.

 - Sour cream adds a tang that you really can’t get from anything else, maybe buttermilk, but buttermilk in dip makes it too thin.